ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 In this alternative you will order an SSL certificate for `lb.mydomain.com` from [Let's Encrypt](https://letsencrypt.org/) through {{site.data.keyword.secrets-manager_short}} and configure the global load balancer.

 It is not currently possible to order a certificate directly for a {{site.data.keyword.cis_short_notm}} global load balancer, but it is possible to order one for a CNAME record.
-So create one of these, order the certificate, then delete the CNAME record when it is no longer needed.
+So we will create a CNAME to order the certificate.

 1. Open the {{site.data.keyword.cis_short_notm}} service you created by earlier, you can find it in the [Resource list](https://{DomainName}/resources)